-On-Campus: Clinical Laboratory Assistant (CLA) certificate
+On-Campus: Medical Laboratory Assistant (MLA) certificate

 Students will learn basic laboratory methods for quality control, quality assurance, information recording and transfer, normal and abnormal laboratory values, and problem recognition.
 Students will receive basic technical instruction in laboratory safety, microscopy, phlebotomy, specimen collection and processing, and laboratory instrumentation in the areas of hematology, serology, urinalysis, microbiology, and clinical chemistry.